Creative ways of working

 We want our people to have the time to think as well as do, taking responsibility for what they do and the way they do it.
-If we find a better way of doing things, we’re encouraged to shout about it, because everyone’s opinion and creativity to make things happen is valued.
-We believe in a ‘test, learn and adapt approach’- try something, and if it doesn’t work the first time, learn from it, and change it.
+If we find a better way of doing things, we’re encouraged to shout about it, because everyone’s opinion and creativity is valued.

-One way in which we demonstrate this is in the Arthur Webb Challenge Cup.
-This is an annual event paying homage to the great Arthur Webb, who was a pretty awesome guy (with a great 'tache).
-He worked at Nationwide and helped make the Society what it is today.
-The challenge is all about working collaboratively to step up and have a go at making Nationwide a better place for both our members and colleagues, through employee-driven projects.
+We believe in the power of collaboration and encouraging our colleagues to put themselves forwards and have a go at making the Society a better place for our members.
+We do this through colleague driven projects as part of the Arthur Webb Challenge Cup.
+This is an annual event paying homage to the great Arthur Webb, who was an awesome guy (with a great moustache) and a key figure in our Society for 59 years.
+Arthur was always having a go and making things happen and helped make the Society what it is today.
+The challenge is all about working collaboratively to try and make Nationwide a better place for both our members and colleagues.

 Each year we focus on a different letter of PRIDE, encouraging projects that help us tackle one of our pressing business priorities.

 Over the last 4 years, we’ve had 374 teams take part in the challenge, who have delivered some impressive projects and made a massive contribution to the Society through hard work and determination.

 We’ve seen our teams break down barriers and drive their ideas into action and deliver many benefits for our members and colleagues – so many in fact, that we couldn’t list them all.
 Here’s just a few highlights to show what our teams have achieved over the past 4 years.

 Putting our members and their money first